davide-tonetto-884585/spark-doc-similarity/README.md

 # Document Similarity using Spark
 This project aims to compute the similarity between documents using Spark.
-It offers a comparison between a sequential and a parallel implementation of the cosine similarity algorithm.
+It compares a sequential and a parallel implementation of the cosine similarity algorithm.
+Please take a look at the report for further details.

 # Project structure
 The project is structured as follows: